rtconner/laravel-tagging/README.md

     Conner\Tagging\Tag::where('count', '>', 2)->get(); // return all tags used more than twice

+    Article::allTags(); // return collection of all tags on any articles

 #### (Optional) Configuration

 If you want to use any of the configuration options, you must enable the TaggingServiceProvider and also, publish the config.php